nickgaya/rclone/docs/content/docs.md

 quicker than without the `--checksum` flag.

-When using this flag, rclone won't update mtimes of remote files if they are incorrect as it would normally.
+When using this flag, rclone won't update mtimes of remote files if they are incorrect as it would normally, unless `--update-modtime` is specified.

 ### --compare-dest=DIR ###